13th Dalai Lama: Assumption of political power

 In 1895, Thubten Gyatso assumed ruling power from the monasteries which had previously wielded great influence through the Regent.
-Due to his two periods of exile in 1904–1909, to escape the British invasion of 1904, and from 1910 to 1913 to escape a Chinese invasion, he became well aware of the complexities of international politics and was the first Dalai Lama to become aware of the importance of foreign relations.
+Due to his two periods of exile in 1904–1909, first during the British expedition, and from 1910 to 1913 fleeing a Chinese invasion, he became well aware of the complexities of international politics and was the first Dalai Lama to become aware of the importance of foreign relations.
 The Dalai Lama, "accompanied by six ministers and a small escort" which included his close aide, diplomat and military figure Tsarong Dzasa, fled via Jelep La to Sikkim and Darjeeling, where they stayed almost two years.
 During this period he was invited to Calcutta by the Viceroy, Lord Minto, which helped restore relations with the British.

+In 1911, revolution arose against imperial authorities, first in Wuchang and then in all of China, culminating in the abdication of the Xuantong Emperor, the abolition of the monarchy and the establishment of the Republic of China in 1912.
+As chaos unfolded in the mainland, Chinese forces were expelled by Tibet by local nationalists, who proclaimed Tibet to be an independent country on 4 April 1912, paving the way for the return of the Dalai Lama.

 Thubten Gyatso returned to Lhasa in January 1913 with Tsarong Dzasa from Darjeeling, where he had been living in exile.
 The new Chinese government apologised for the actions of the previous Qing dynasty and offered to restore the Dalai Lama to his former position.
 He replied that he was not interested in Chinese ranks and was assuming spiritual and political leadership of Tibet.

 After his return from exile in India in 1913, Thubten Gyatso assumed control of foreign relations and dealt directly with the Maharaja and the British Political officer in Sikkim and the king of Nepal rather than letting the Kashag or parliament do it.

 Documents from Russian Foreign Ministry archives contain detailed argumentation of the 13th Dalai Lama that Tibet was never a part of China.
 Thubten Gyatso declared independence from China in early 1913 (13 February), after returning from India following three years of exile.
 He then standardized the Tibetan flag in its present form.
 At the end of 1912 the first postage stamps of Tibet and the first bank notes were issued.

 Thubten Gyatso built a new medical college (Mentsikang) in 1913 on the site of the post-revolutionary traditional hospital near the Jokhang.

 Legislation was introduced to counter corruption among officials, a national taxation system was established and enforced, and a police force was created.
 The penal system was revised and made uniform throughout the country.
 "Capital punishment was completely abolished and corporal punishment was reduced.
 Living conditions in jails were also improved, and officials were designated to see that these conditions and rules were maintained."

 A secular education system was introduced in addition to the religious education system.
-Thubten Gyatso sent four promising students to England to study, and welcomed foreigners, including Japanese, British and Americans.
+Thubten Gyatso sent four promising students to England to study, and welcomed foreigners, including Japanese, British and American visitors.